About Us

 The founder and executive director is Erick Mukiza, a dedicated disability inclusion and accessibility advocate and Alternative Dispute Resolution (ADR) professional committed to advancing inclusive justice and is a Certified Court Mediator accredited by the Tanzania Ministry of Constitutional and Legal Affairs.
 He is also a WIPO ADR Young professional and an Associate member of Tanzania International Arbitration Center.

-He founded this organization after facing significant communication challenges during standard mediation sessions with Deaf and hard-of-hearing clients.
+He is dedicated to inclusivity in mediation after facing significant communication challenges during standard mediation sessions with Deaf and hard-of-hearing clients.
 Recognizing the urgent need for inclusivity, he pioneered the introduction of Inclusive Mediation.

 In 2024, Erick was selected and completed the prestigious Professional Fellows Program on Inclusive Civic Engagement (PFP) in the United States of America.
 This program provided him with best practices in inclusive mediation, which he is implementing in Tanzania, demonstrating his ability to translate international learning into impactful local initiatives.